NI

 HIGH PREVALENCE

 Given Nicaragua's extensive coastline, seafood is a prominent ingredient in many dishes.
 Shrimp, fish, and lobster are commonly used.
-If you have a seafood allergy, it's crucial to be vigilant and communicate your allergy clearly ('Soy alérgico/a a los mariscos').
+Communicate allergy clearly ('Soy alérgico/a a los mariscos').
 Always double-check ingredients and preparation methods, especially in coastal areas.
-Even dishes that don't explicitly list seafood might contain fish sauce or other seafood-derived ingredients.
+Even dishes that don't explicitly list seafood might contain fish sauce.

 COMMONLY FOUND IN: